Amber Portwood Is Facing A Business Scandal, Find Out Why Her Clothing Company Is Allegedly Being Shut Down

 Three years after the Teen Mom OG star opened up the business, Radar Online shared a report in regard to the future of her website, which has allegedly been down for the past several months.

-On March 4, the outlet revealed that according to a Business Entity Sarch on the official website of the Indiana government, Forever Haute is currently pending admin dissolution because the business entity report that was due in September of last year was never filed.
+On March 4, the outlet revealed that according to a Business Entity Search on the official website of the Indiana government, Forever Haute is currently pending admin dissolution because the business entity report that was due in September of last year was never filed.

 “If the report is not filed, the business would no longer be in good standing with Indiana.
 It would be a non-active business,” a clerk explained to Radar Online.

-While the statement didn’t sound too promising, a source closet to the reality star and mother of two spoke to the outlet as well and confirmed Forever Haute was not being purposefully dissolved.
+While the statement didn’t sound too promising, a source close to the reality star and mother of two spoke to the outlet as well and confirmed Forever Haute was not being purposefully dissolved.
 Instead, Portwood is reportedly plotting a re-launch.

 According to Radar Online, Forever Haute experienced a number of complaints in the years that followed the company’s initial launch, many of which targeted their return policy.
 There were also allegations made against the Teen Mom OG star which suggested she was actually purchasing the items found on Forever Haute from other websites and reselling them for a higher cost.